IFMLA: Your Guide to Intermittent FMLA Leave Rules and Rights

 Once an initial certification is made, an employer may not require documentation for each absence thereafter.

 Brown v.
-Eastern Maine Medical Center.
+Eastern Maine Medical Center

 A chronically late employee was fired after many times of coming to work late and then refusing an offer of transfer to a different work shift.
 Employee blamed her inability to show up for work on time on a medical condition however, she had never been absent or late for work due to medical treatment or any flare-up of her medical condition which appeared to only hit her right before needing to be at work.

-After being fired, she filed suit against her employer for failing to allow her tardies as FMLA intermittent leave.
+After being fired, she filed suit against her employer for failing to allow her tardiness as FMLA intermittent leave.
 As you may imagine, the court ruled in favor of the employer stating that intermittent leave applies only to absences from work for medical treatment or due to incapacity from an acute attack of symptoms.

 FMLA Intermittent Leave: Why Bosses Must Be Observant